-STAGE 4: >35% to 50% - Mandatory - Critical Conservation Requirement
+STAGE 4 Actions: Mandatory - Critical Conservation Requirement, 40% Demand Reduction Goal

 In addition to the actions listed in the previous stages, MCWD shall establish allotments based upon a 35% -50% curtailment of water use.
 All new and previous appeals for waiver shall be evaluated by field audit and shall be reheard by the Water Conservation Commission, if necessary, upon recommendation of MCWD staff.
 Water rates may be increased by the Board of Directors.